Alice Jouenne: Interwar period

 During the interwar period, Jouenne's attention was focused on education, pacifism, and feminism, in line with the trends of the times.
 In 1921, she founded the École municipale de plein air de Paris (Municipal Outdoor School of Paris) with Antoine-Frédéric Brunet, a member of the Conseil municipal de Paris (Paris City Council).
 She wrote a book about the outdoor school.

 She joined the Ligue internationale pour l'éducation nouvelle (International League for New Education) (LIEN) movement, and wrote articles in the league's journal where she was presented as principal of the Municipal Outdoor School of Paris and founder of the New Education group.
-Chaired by Georges Renard, the group was established on February 16, 1922 and became known as Groupe français d'éducation nouvelle (French New Education Group) (GFEN).
+Chaired by Georges Renard, the group was established on 16 February 1922 and became known as Groupe français d'éducation nouvelle (French New Education Group) (GFEN).

 In May 1929, Albert Thomas created the "Comité des Loisirs" (Leisure Committee) in which Jouenne was involved.

 Jouenne retired in 1933 and left her school.
 Three years later, Suzanne Lacore appointed Jouenne as her Chef de Cabinet in her position as Undersecretary of State for Children in Léon Blum's first regime.

 Death

-Alice Jouenne died in Paris, January 10, 1954.
+Alice Jouenne died in Paris on 10 January 1954.